LonesomePowerCoder/Udacity_Capstone_Starbucks/README.md

 # Udacity Capstone Starbucks
 This repo hosts all files for the Capstone Project of the Udacity "Data Scientist" nanodegree program

+# High-level overview

+# Description of Input Data

+# Strategy for solving the problem

+# Discussion of the expected solution

+# Metrics with justification

+# EDA

+# Data Preprocessing

+# Modeling

+# Hyperparameter Tuning

+# Results

+# Comparison Table

+# Conclusion

+# Improvements

+# Acknowledgement

+I would like thank Starbucks for providing the dataset to the Udacity "Data Scientist" nanodegree program.

 # Data & Code

 The datasets are json files, which were zipped due to filesize restrictions in Github.